 WORKING GROUP NETWORKING

 Due to turn out numbers working groups did not meet for networking.
 Suggestions were made by the network to combine international youth engagement, EfS and nirimba education precinct into 1 working group for the governance structure.
-The group also discussed working and acting on possibly one project we all support such as the development of the Riverfarm as a living laboratory.
+The group also discussed working and acting on possibly one project we all support such as the development of the Riverfarm as a ‘living laboratory’.
 Margaret reminded the group that there is still $3,000 available for working groups to apply for capacity building of RCE project.
 If you require any assistance with your funding application please contact Dr Zoe Sofoulis on z.sofoulis@uws.edu.au or 9685 9600.

 YOUTH ECO SUMMIT